Mr. Men: Series 1: The Mister Men (1974–1975)

-Series 2 (1976-78)

-Little Miss TV series (1983)

-Beginning in the middle of February 1983, a further series featuring the Little Miss characters was also produced by Flicks Films and aired on BBC 1.
-This was narrated by husband and wife John Alderton and Pauline Collins.
-The theme song and credits were composed by Dave Cooke and Richard Everett.
-The 13 Little Miss episodes were:

-When the episodes were first broadcast on BBC 1 beginning on 14 February 1983, they were paired with reruns of the 1974 Mr. Men series, as the theme music and background music of said reruns were changed and rewritten to match the style of the Little Miss theme music.
-Both Little Miss and reruns of Mr. Men aired on BBC 1 from its debut until its last BBC 1 airing on 15 June 1987.
-Less than a year later, reruns on both Little Miss and Mr. Men were moved to BBC2 beginning on 27 January 1988 until its last airing on 22 December 1988.
-This was the first Mr. Men based series to air in the United States, getting 2 VHS releases from Warner Home Video with an American redub in 1986.
+Series 2: Mister Men (1976)

+When the second series was broadcast, the series name was shortened from The Mister Men to Mister Men.

+Unaired episodes

+Two episodes were not aired but were included on all home media releases.

+When the series was released on home media, it was released with the name Mr. Men, rather than the original broadcast name of The Mister Men.
 The entire series was released to VHS in October 2003 in the UK.

+Little Miss (1983–1984)

+The thirteen original Little Miss characters were adapted into a BBC TV series starring Pauline Collins as the Little Misses, with John Alderton as the Narrator and the Mister Men.
+The series was produced and directed by Terry Ward and Trevor Bond, who also produced the 1974 series.
+Music was written by Dave Cooke, who also wrote the music for The Mister Men rescore.
+When the new episodes of Little Miss were broadcast on BBC1 beginning on 14 February 1983, they were paired with reruns of The Mister Men series.
+The paired episodes were billed in Radio Times as a single programme, titled Little Misses and the Mister Men.
+The theme music and background music of The Mister Men reruns was changed and rewritten to match the style of the Little Miss music.
+Most of these are lost media today.
+Little Misses and the Mister Men aired on BBC1 from its debut until its last BBC1 airing on 15 June 1987.
+Less than a year later, reruns of Little Misses and the Mister Men were moved to BBC2 beginning on 27 January 1988 until the last airing on 22 December 1988.
+This was the first Mr. Men based series to air in the United States, getting two VHS releases from Warner Home Video with an American redub in 1986.

+Episodes

+The entire series was released to VHS in October 2003 in the UK.

 Mr. Men and Little Miss (1995–1997)

 Another series, Mr. Men and Little Miss, was produced by Marina Productions in 1995 and originally aired on British and Irish television from 1995 to 1997; these stories had in it Geoffrey Palmer, Gordon Peters as the narrator, and Jill Shilling and were aired on Nick Jr. and Channel 5's Milkshake! in the late 1990s and early 2000s.
 The show first aired on CITV.

-In 2014, 50 of the stories from this series were released as books.
+In 1998, 35 of the episodes were made into books, receiving a global release in 2014.

 In 1996, the series was localised in the United States and Canada as The Mr. Men Show; this series incorporated live-action segments as well as three episodes from the original series redubbed with Canadian voice actors.
 This version lasted for only one season.

 The series was a co-production between Marina Productions in France and Flicks Films in the UK.
 Terry Ward was the co-producer and director in London.